mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 Braces around the body are required.
 The `break` and `continue` keywords can be used inside the body.
 `break` exits the inner-most loop.
 `continue` skips the remainder of the body and continues at the top of the loop, testing the condition again.

 The syntax is `for init; cond; post { ... }`.
 No parentheses are allowed around the the init, cond, and post portions.
 These three parts are separated by semicolons.
 The init and post parts, if present, must be single statements, but multiple variables can be assigned in a single statement.
-For example,
+For example:

 ```go
 for i := 0; i < 10; i++ {